 Over-regulation of the energy sector has contributed to high debt levels among market participants and has translated into underinvestment or limited resources to advance certain RBC practices.
-In particular, maintaining natural gas and heating tariffs at below cost-recovery levels has contributed to reducing incentives and resources to introduce energy efficiency upgrades, while encouraging over-consumption of fossil fuels.
+In particular, maintaining natural gas, electricity and heating tariffs at below cost-recovery levels, and, in some cases, imposing price caps have contributed to reducing incentives and resources to introduce energy efficiency upgrades, while encouraging over-consumption of fossil fuels.
 In addition, challenges faced by the state to compensate green energy producers at feed-in tariff rates may contribute to undermining the development of renewables, and inter alia, result in difficulties in increasing energy efficiency and reducing emission levels in the long term, as further outlined in Annex C (OECD, 2019[2]).